zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/resilient-vm-create-delete.md

 Get the status of Resilient create and delete for your scale set.

 - **Resilient create**: Your VM status is *Creating* while Resilient create is in progress.
 - **Resilient Delete**: While the delete attempt is in progress, the state of the resource is listed as *Deleting*.
 If a delete retry fails on a particular VM, then the VM falls back to the *Failed* state.
 However, the *Failed* state only indicates that a retry of a deletion failed – and Resilient delete might still perform more retries.
-Therefore, while Resilient delete is going on, you see the VM alternate states between *Deleting* and *Failed*.
+Therefore, while Resilient delete is going on, you may see the VM alternate states between *Deleting* and *Failed*.

 ### REST API